MEET OUR STAFF

 Alicia joined Trinity Boston Foundation in July 2014 and was inspired to become a part of the Sole Train family because of her passion for young people's health and wellbeing.
 She has spent most of her career working with youth, from teaching a college, career, and life skills course at Bronx public high schools; to starting a middle school mentoring program for a Harlem-based agency; to supporting programs at Big Brothers Big Sisters of Massachusetts Bay and the Hyde Square Task Force.
 Additionally, Alicia has been committed to organizational racial equity work for a number of years and Co-Chairs Trinity Boston Foundation's REAL Alliance.
 Alicia received her BA from Brown University and a double Master's in Social Work and Public Health from Boston University.

-Gesibela is a recent graduate from Simmons College School of Social Work.
+Gesibela is a graduate of Simmons College School of Social Work.
 Gesibela was born in Cape Verde and migrated to the US with her family as a teenager.
 Before joining TBCC, Gesibela worked as In-Home Behavior Monitor at Gandara Center, where she worked with youth and their family in managing and improving behavioral challenges.
-Following that whil completing her MSW at Simmons College, Gesibela was a social work intern at TechBoston Academy in the Path Program where she provided social emotional support to students.
-The following year Gesibela interned at TBCC in her last year of her MSW as the social and emotional support at the Saint Stephens After-School Program and clinical therapeutic support at the Couseling Center.
-Gesibela has recently joined TBCC as the Clinical Life Success Coach at the McCormack and embedded clinician at St. Stephen's Youth Program.
-Her role at St. Stephen's Youth Program will be to provide clinical consultation to the program staff, case management and crisis intervention as needed.
-At the McCormick Gesibela's role will be to provide therapeutic support services to students.
+While completing her MSW at Simmons College, Gesibela was a social work intern at TechBoston Academy in the Path Program, where she provided social emotional support to students.
+Gesibela previously interned with TBCC's embedded program at St. Stephen's Youth Program.
+Gesibela joined TBCC as the Clinical Life Success Coach at the McCormack where she provides therapeutic support services to students.
 Her multilingual ability and multi-cultural lenses has allowed Gesibela to work with people of diverse ethnic backgrounds and from all age groups, mainly immigrants where her passion lies.